mikaelowenn/my-first-smartcontract/README.md

-## Foundry Fund Me
+## Foundry Crowd Sourcing App

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**
-Welcome to my GitHub repository for Foundry Fund Me!
+Welcome to my GitHub repository for Foundry Crowd Sourcing App!
 This project showcases my first portfolio for Smart Contract Development using Foundry, a blazing fast, portable, and modular toolkit for Ethereum application development written in Rust
 ## Foundry consists of several powerful toolss:

 -   **Forge**: Ethereum testing framework (like Truffle, Hardhat and DappTools).